 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 25,959 homeless people in Florida.

-In 2022, incumbent Governor DeSantis won reelection by a landslide against Democrat Charlie Crist, causing many to believe that Florida is now a red state.
+In 2022, incumbent Governor DeSantis won reelection by a landslide against Charlie Crist, leading pundits to question Florida's status as a swing state.

-In August 2023, Florida teachers faced restrictions on teaching Shakespearean plays and literature to comply with state law.
+In August 2023, restrictions were placed on the teaching of Shakespearean plays and literature by Florida teachers in order to comply with state law.

-In 2023, the state of Florida approved a public school curriculum including videos produced by conservative advocacy group PragerU, which included content questioning climate change.
+In 2023, the state of Florida approved a public school curriculum including videos produced by conservative advocacy group PragerU, likening climate change skeptics to those who fought Communism and Nazism.

 As of 2024, motorists in Florida have one of the highest rates of car insurance in the U.S., with 24% being uninsured.